The following types of proceedings should be initiated in the Trusts, Equity and Probate List:

 Management of cases

-Practice Note SC CL 6 provides detailed guidance on how proceedings in the Trusts, Equity and Probate List are managed, including information on:
+Practice Note SC CL 6 (First revision) provides detailed guidance on how proceedings in the Trusts, Equity and Probate List are managed, including information on:

 - Proceedings suitable for inclusion in the List